amulya/fun-with-clarifai/README.md

 # fun-with-clarifai
-Basic python file that uses Clarifai API to scan an image and return set of tags
+Basic python app that uses Clarifai API to scan an image and return set of tags

      To run:
           1. Set up virtual environment